 The Atlantic article (mentioned earlier) also highlighted two other studies, from 2011 and 2013, on the nursing midwives’ success rate: “[These studies] found that women whose care was led by a midwife rather than a physician were less likely to receive pain medication in labor, less likely to experience pre-term birth, and less likely to experience a miscarriage before 24 weeks’ gestation.”

 Yet traveling mid-wives do much more than help deliver a baby.
-Many traveling mid-wives are also primary care physicians, offering lifetime care to their female patients.
-They can perform regular screenings, check-ups, PAPs, and provide contraceptive counseling along with prescription medication.
-The most unique aspect of traveling mid-wives is their higher level of autonomy to practice outside of a hospital or office setting.
+Many traveling midwives are also primary care physicians, offering lifetime care to their female patients.
+They can perform regular screenings, check-ups, and PAPs and provide contraceptive counseling along with prescription medication.
+The most unique aspect of traveling midwives is their higher level of autonomy to practice outside of a hospital or office setting.
 They can travel directly to where the patient needs them.

-If you’re interested in joining the movement, the field is projected to continue to grow 30% over the next ten years.
+If you’re interested in joining the traveling mid-wives movement, the field is projected to continue to grow by 30% over the next ten years.
 If you love babies, mothers, and women’s health, then becoming a travel nurse midwife might be your calling!